docsios

 enableScreenshotDetection: BooltrueAuto-detect screenshots and present bug report UI

-BugScreen automatically collects device and app information with each report:
+BugScreen automatically collects this information with each report:

 • App version & build number